Stay Down Here Where You Belong: Groucho Marx

 One of Berlin's peeves was the penchant of comedian Groucho Marx to sing the song.
 According to Marx, Berlin "never wanted to hear the song again", and Marx had always been fascinated by the tune, to the point where he believed he was the only one besides Berlin who knew its entire words and music.
-Whenever he learned Berlin was the guest of a party, Marx would purposefully arrange that someone ask him to perform the song, much to Berlin's dismay.
+Whenever he learned Berlin was the guest of a party, Marx would purposely arrange that someone ask him to perform the song, much to Berlin's dismay.
 He claimed to sing it "[loudly], too, and carefully enunciating each word".

 During the late 1940s, American Society of Composers, Authors and Publishers arranged a "gigantic musical salute" to Berlin, which hosted most of the composers and lyricists in Hollywood.
 To embarrass Berlin, Marx arranged with Harry Ruby to perform "Stay Down Here Where You Belong."
 Marx later wrote, "Berlin isn't a large man, and as the song progressed, he seemed to grow even tinier.
 I suppose it wasn't a very nice thing to do".

 Afterwards, Marx claimed Berlin called him over to table and told him, "Whenever you feel an irresistible urge to sing this song, communicate with me immediately by phone and I will send you one hundred dollars not to sing it".

 Similarly, Berlin stated, "Every time I see [Groucho], I stick my hand in my pocket and ask him, 'How much if you don't sing it?'"

 Marx also performed the song on The Dick Cavett Show in 1971, which appears on his 1972 concert album, An Evening with Groucho.
 To conclude that performance, he implored viewers to think of American soldiers in Vietnam.